Last updated: April 2, 2026

 Financial Provisions: What to Watch

 Late fees.
 Indiana does not cap late fees, but courts apply a reasonableness standard.
 A late fee that functions as a penalty — particularly one that compounds daily or exceeds 10% of monthly rent — may be challenged as unconscionable.
-Know the total cost of being one week late before you sign.
+Know the total cost of being one week late before signing.

 Utility pass-throughs.
 Some Indiana leases pass utility costs through to tenants using ratio billing or submetering.
 If your lease includes utility charges beyond your actual metered usage, understand the formula and ask how common-area costs are allocated.